machinewulf/useful-commands/useful_commands.md

 ```

 -   View contents of a file/script one page at a time, opens as a file,
-    exit the veiwing with ‘q’
+    exit the viewing with ‘q’

 ``` bash
 cat [file/script]
 ```

 -   View contents of a whole file/script regardless of size, loads up
-    the whole thing, opens IN THE COMMAND LINE
+    the whole thing opens IN THE COMMAND LINE
 -   Don’t do this with massive files, you will regret it lol

 ``` bash